pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 The data of Protocol Buffer is stored in the Payload part of the message.
 At the Network level, we will first read the 16-byte Header.
 According to the message length (`msg_len`) information in the Header, we calculate the actual length of the message, and then read the corresponding data and decode it.

 The interaction protocol of TiKV is in the  [`kvproto`](https://github.com/pingcap/kvproto) project and the protocol to support push-down is in the [`tipb`](https://github.com/pingcap/tipb) project.
-Here, let’s focused on the `kvproto` project only.
+Here, let's focused on the `kvproto` project only.

 About the protocol files in the `kvproto` project: